wp-plugins/google-calendar-widget/readme.txt

 == Frequently Asked Questions ==

+= How do I get a Google API Key? =

+1. Go to <a 'href=https://console.developers.google.com'>https://console.developers.google.com</a>.
+1. Create or select a project for your web site
+1. In the left sidebar, expand <b>APIs & auth</b> then select <b>APIs</b>
+1. Change the status of the <b>Calendar API</b> to <b>ON</b>
+1. In the left sidebar, select <b>Credentials</b>
+1. Click on <b>Create new Key</b> and choose <b>Browser key</b>
+1. For testing purposes you can leave the referrers empty, but to prevent your key from being used on unauthorized sites, only allow referrals from domains you administer.

-= Where do I get the calendar feed? =
+= Where do I get the calendar id? =

-See the [Google Calendar Support Page](http://www.google.com/support/calendar/bin/answer.py?hl=en&answer=37103).
-Just don't forget to change the "/basic" to "/full".
+See the here for more information about how to find your calendar key (http://googleappstroubleshootinghelp.blogspot.ca/2012/09/how-to-find-calendar-id-of-google.html).

 = How do I change the language of the dates =